Romania’s 12 Best Beaches – Europe’s Most Underrated Coastline

 9. Modern Beach in Constanta

-It does get extremely crowded, as the people living in Constanta choose it as their main destination – but it can also be surprisingly empty during the weekdays, when the locals are at work.
+It does get crowded, as the people living in Constanta choose it as their main destination – and also those traveling to the city without a car – but it can also be surprisingly empty during the weekdays when the locals are at work.

-This is also the place where the Neversea festival is taking place (one of Romania’s biggest and best music festivals), so it can be an added bonus if you’re here in early July when the music fest takes place.
+This is also the place where the Neversea festival is taking place (one of Romania’s biggest and best music festivals), so it can be an added bonus if you’re here in early July.

 Location: Google Maps link.